 - Promote research through scholarly and activist networks, the media, policy makers, and community workers.

-AMIRCI is an interdisciplinary association, locating itself within overlapping fields, including Women’s and Gender Studies, Cultural Studies, Sexuality and Queer Studies, Sociology, Psychology, Psychoanalysis, Philosophy, Nursing, Social Policy, Education, Social Work, Media and Communications, Fine Arts, Theatre and Drama, Public Health, Midwifery, Creative Arts, among others.
+We are located within overlapping fields, including Women’s and Gender Studies, Cultural Studies, Sexuality and Queer Studies, Sociology, Psychology, Psychoanalysis, Philosophy, Nursing, Social Policy, Education, Social Work, Media and Communications, Fine Arts, Theatre and Drama, Public Health, Midwifery, Creative Arts, among others.

 Maternal Scholars Australia, was previously named the Australian Motherhood Initiative for Research and Community Involvement (AMIRCI), and began as an Association for Research on Motherhood/Mothers/Motherwork (ARM-A).

 ARM-A was established by Dr Marie Porter at the conclusion of the conference Theorizing and Representing Maternal Subjectivities held at the University of Queensland, Brisbane in October 2005.
 The organisation was named to reflect an alignment with ARM at York University, Toronto, led by Prof Andrea O’Reilly.
 In 2010, ARM changed their name to the Motherhood Initiative for Research and Community Involvement (MIRCI) and our organisation decided to change its name to the Australian Motherhood Initiative for Research and Community Involvement, to reflect this alliance and connection with MIRCI.

 In 2019, MIRCI as a Canadian organisation shifted to the now Chicago-based IAMAS – the International Association for Maternal Action and Scholarship.
 AMIRCI decided to initiate a name change to reflect our organisation’s future and Australian base.